ShubhamPhapale/nit/docs/DEPLOYMENT.md

 ## Security Considerations

 ### SHA-1 Considerations
-VCS currently uses SHA-1 for content addressing.
+nit currently uses SHA-1 for content addressing.
 While sufficient for most use cases:
 - **Risk**: Collision attacks are theoretically possible
 - **Mitigation**: For high-security environments, consider migrating to SHA-256
 - **Status**: SHA-1 is still widely used in Git and is practical for most purposes